How Do I Prevent My Puppy From Chewing On Furniture?

 Praise and rewards

 Positive reinforcement training is an effective way to discourage chewing on furniture and encourage appropriate behavior.
-When your puppy chews on their designated chew toy instead of furniture, praise them enthusiastically and reward them with or verbal praise.
+When your puppy chews on their designated chew toy instead of furniture, praise them enthusiastically and reward them with treats or verbal praise.
 This positive association between appropriate chewing and rewards will reinforce the desired behavior.

 Redirecting attention